center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 An adversary may use information about the operating system and hardware to shape code development and follow-on behaviors.
-These attacks can use native tools, such as systeminfo on Windows, the systemsetup configuration tool on macOS, or the command-line interface of a network device, to gather detailed system information.
+These attacks can use native tools, such as systeminfo on Windows, the systemsetup configuration tool on MacOS, or the command-line interface of a network device, to gather detailed system information.
 Adversaries can use this information, coupled with other forms of Discovery or Reconnaissance, to avoid detections and conduct more targeted attacks.